5 Ways to Improve Your Credit Score

 Based on the previous point, you might think that opening multiple new lines of credit will improve your credit score.
 This isn’t true, however, as opening several new lines of credit in a short period of time will negatively affect your score.

 New credit accounts for about 10% of your score, and credit reporting agencies constantly monitor your activity, so open new lines of credit judiciously.
 If you find good deals on cash back credit cards or credit card sign-up bonuses, tread lightly.

 - Carefully Mix Credit Lines

 The mix of credit lines accounts for about 10% of your credit score.
-If you have a mix of credit cards, loans, and other types of credit, you can positively impact your score.
+If you have a mix of credit cards, loans including no credit check loan type, and other types of credit, you can positively impact your score.
 Walk this line carefully so that you do not overextend yourself, however.